JimzyLui/DevLeague-Modules/JobPrep/README.md

   - This topics can be covered at any point during the course, but they should all be covered by the time the students graduate.
 Most if it will should be covered the weeks preceeding graduation.
 1. Perform Mock Interviews with each student
 1. Present **Equity and Negotiating** talk with Russell.
-1. Have the students submit their resumes for review from our team
+1. Have the students submit their resumes for review from our team.
+  - We will give notes adn feedback to each student to help them craft a powerful resume.
 1. If students are preparing for interviews at big tech companies, cover common data structures and algorithms that were not covered in the core curriculum
-1. Have each student fill out the [DevLeague Course Evaluation](https://docs.google.com/forms/d/e/1FAIpQLSdigqivbhLeaoeSvr2lfXf5pgiLtqvWWv7QrhAAp8ZGP2Y00g/viewform)
+1. Have each student fill out the anonymous [DevLeague Course Evaluation](https://docs.google.com/forms/d/e/1FAIpQLSdigqivbhLeaoeSvr2lfXf5pgiLtqvWWv7QrhAAp8ZGP2Y00g/viewform)
 1. Graduate
 1. PROFIT!